dangrie158/email-categorization-thesis/source/13_chapter_5.md

 The classifier maximizing the likelihood also has some other properties that are worth mentioning:

 - **class model independence**: The models used to classify the documents are trained completely independent from one another.
-Therefore, new classes can be introduced by learning a model for the class at any time without affecting the models of other classes.
+Therefore, new classes can be introduced by learning a model for the category at any time without affecting the models of other classes.
 This behavior is in contrast to the SVM and random forest classifiers which require re-learning over all training elements when introducing a new class.
-For emails this property can be useful, since new classes can be introduced quite frequently.
-The complete classifier would then need to be trained on the complete inbox which, for a large inbox, could be impractical.
+For emails, this property can be useful, since new classes can be introduced quite frequently.
+The complete classifier would then need to be trained on the entire inbox which, for a large inbox, could be impractical.

-- **output is the log-likelihood of class affiliation**: The score output of the class model can therefore be used as a classification quality measure.
+- **output is the log-likelihood of class affiliation**: The score output of the class model can, therefore, be used as a classification quality measure.
 When all class models output a low likelihood for a document or when the maximum value is close to the output of another model, the classification can be ignored.
-For a real world classifier used to classify incoming emails, the email could be put in the general inbox without moving it to a specific folder.
-This behavior is especially useful when the misclassification of an email is more severe than the non-classification of few (for example an important email that is falsely classified as spam is more severe than few spam emails that get put in the general inbox).
+For a real-world classifier used to classify incoming emails, the email could be put in the general inbox without moving it to a specific folder.
+This behavior is especially useful when the misclassification of an email is more severe than the non-classification of few (for example an important email that is falsely classified as spam is more serious than few spam emails that get put in the general inbox).

-Both of the above properties are also true for the multinomial naive Bayes classifier.
+Both of the above properties are also true for the multinomial Naive Bayes classifier.